Born in Maynardville, Tennessee

 He attended the University of Tennessee, playing in 1896 and again in 1897 when his one of his teammates was Charlie Moran, who was from Nashville; later in their careers both would become professional umpires.

-Began Pro Carewr in 1898
+Began Pro Career in 1898

 Sanders began his professional baseball career by signing to play for the Grand Rapids (Michigan) Cabinet Makers of the Interstate League (Class-B).
-The next year he was to have played for Indianapolis but suffered a sore elbow, but returned to the club for 1900 but was released during the season to the Decatur (Illinois) Commodores of the Central League (Unclassified).
+The next year he was to have played for Indianapolis but suffered a sore elbow, but returned to the club for 1900 then released during the season to the Decatur (Illinois) Commodores of the Central League (Unclassified).

 Nashville Won Southern Association First Two Seasons